 The width of the GPIO port defines how many bits are implemented in each of the GPIO registers.
-Based on this and the default function of each of the GPIO pins, the reset values of the GPIOx\PUR and GPIOx\PER registers change from port to port.
-Tables 4-29 through 4-34 define the actual reset values of these registers.
+Based on this and the default function of each of the GPIO pins, the reset values of the GPIOx\PUR and GPIOx\PER registers will change from port to port.
+Table 8-3 defines the actual reset values of these registers.